Markets for Models

 Abstract

 Motivated by the prevalence of prediction problems in the economy, we study markets in which firms sell models to a consumer to help improve their prediction.
 Firms decide whether to enter, choose models to train on their data, and set prices.
 The consumer can purchase multiple models and use a weighted average of the models bought.
-Market outcomes can be expressed in terms of the bias-variance decompositions of the models that firms sell.
-We show that market structure can depend in subtle and nonmonotonic ways on the statistical properties of available models.
-Moreover, firms may choose inefficiently biased models to deter entry by competitors or to obtain larger profits.
+Market outcomes can be expressed in terms of the \emph{bias-variance decompositions} of the models that firms sell.
+We give conditions when symmetric firms will choose different modeling techniques, e.g., each using only a subset of available covariates.
+We also show firms can choose inefficiently biased models or inefficiently costly models to deter entry by competitors.